Cyanilux

 Of note, if you are using techniques like Triplanar Mapping, then the “Tangent space” you’d need would be different than the Tangent space calculated from mesh data.
 This article by Ben Golus explains this in detail.
 In Shader Graph, the Triplanar node already takes this into account when using it’s Normal mode (I believe using the “Whiteout Blend” example)

-Colors here are passed into vertex colors - data stored in each vertex of the mesh.
+Colors for these are usually passed into vertex colors - data stored in each vertex of the mesh.
 To obtain this :

 See Local UVs for Sprites in Sprite Sheet/Atlas post.